 And I have to ask: You ran for mayor back in 2016—do you have plans to run for public office again?

 I really enjoyed running for mayor in 2016.
 I learned a lot about West St. Paul.
 I met a lot of people that are now good friends of our family.
 I saw it as a great way to get involved in the community and participate in our local government.
 I fell well short of course, but I really enjoyed it and learned a lot.

 My wife and I just welcomed home our fourth child, Theodore, so life is day-to-day with little-to-no sleep at the moment.
 It’s hard to think too far ahead right now.
 I do hope I can find the time to run for public office again.
 Either way I look forward to being involved in the community as much I can.
 I would encourage new residents to consider getting involved as well.
 We hear a lot of making policies to attract new residents and families to our community.
 As part of that we should also encourage new residents to get involved in the political process as well.

 Thanks to Morgan Kavanaugh (and his family) for putting in a lot of time to serve West St. Paul and for sharing his insights with us.

-Next in our ongoing series talking with the chairs of West St. Paul committees and commissions, we talk with Kristy Otte, chair of the Environmental Committee.
+Next in our ongoing series talking with the chairs of West St. Paul committees and commissions, we talk with Kristy Otte, chair of the Environmental Committee and Mike Petrasek, chair of the Parks and Recreation Advisory Committee.
 Previously, we talked with Mark Tessmer, former chair of the Charter Commission (OK, he was the chair when we talked, but then a week later he stepped down as chair.)

 Support West St. Paul Reader by becoming a patron.